andrei0x309/clear-wallet/README.md

 bun run build
 ```

-This will create a chromium extension in the dist folder.
+This will create a Chromium extension in the dist folder.

-You can also generate both chromium and firefox zips with the following command:
+You can also generate both Chromium and Firefox zips with the following command:

 ```bash
 bun install
 bun run rebuild
 ```

-This will create both firefox and chromium extensions in this locations:
+This will create both Firefox and Chromium extensions in these locations:

 - releases/x.x.x.zip (chromium x is replaced with the version number)
 - releases/firefox/x.x.x.zip (firefox x is replaced with the version number)